tcgilbert/td-front/README.md

 #### Fetching the user's content from backend

-Okay, I am both proud and embarrassed of the code below because it is a little messy, and I know better by now.
-That said, this useEffect is really at the heart of the application.
+Okay, I am both proud and embarrassed of the code below because it is a little messy.
+That said, this useEffect that runs once the Spotify token is fetched is really at the heart of the application.

-Because I did not want to store things like album art or book cover's in my database, this function is sifting through the user's content and fetching the necessary information from the third party API's prior to setting the content in state
+Because I did not want to store things like album art or book cover's in my database, this function is sifting through the user's content and fetching the necessary front end information from the third party API's prior to setting the content in state.

 ```javascript
 // Fetch user's content